Wildlander-mod/wildlander-mod.github.io/_16OtherResources/UltSkyFAQ.md

 ## How Do I Update to the current Version.
 Please note the 4.3 is not save game compatible.
 Updating will require a fresh game with new MCM setup.

-If Updating from a Older version than 4.0.7 - then remove your old Ultsky install folder completely -  follow the install instructions from [here](https://www.ultimateskyrim.com/ultsky-install)

-If updating from 4.0.7 - you would delete the contents of your _Ultsky install folder_\content With the exception to downloads.
+You would delete the contents of your _Ultsky install folder_\content With the exception to downloads.

-Then you follow the install guide from step 2.3 [here](https://www.ultimateskyrim.com/ultsky-install)
+Then you follow the install guide from step 2.3 [here](https://wiki.wildlandermod.com/16OtherResources/UltimateSkyrim/)

 ---